kubedb/docs/docs/guides/mongodb/reconfigure/replicaset.md

 - `spec.databaseRef.name` specifies that we are reconfiguring `mops-reconfigure-replicaset` database.
 - `spec.type` specifies that we are performing `Reconfigure` on our database.
-- `spec.customConfig.replicaSet.configMap.name` specifies the name of the new configmap.
+- `spec.customConfig.replicaSet.configSecret.name` specifies the name of the new secret.

 Let's create the `MongoDBOpsRequest` CR we have shown above,